Class helps seniors keep their footing through ballet

 “Becoming aware of how we plant our feet, how we use our muscles, how we consciously hold our upper body is all helpful, like your eyes, where you focus, how you hold your head in helping to prevent falls,” Drayer said.

-“We try to explain to people, it's not a ballet class,” Kaiser spokeswoman Christine McGahey said.
+“We try to explain to people, it's not a ballet class,” RN, Trauma Program Director at Kaiser Permanente South Sacramento Christine McGahey said.
 “You're not going to be going around on ballet slippers, it's actually more of the movements ballet uses.”

 The program, called Fall Prevention Through Movement, has been going on for a little more than a year now and has helped hundreds of seniors-- seniors like Janice Willing, who have become more susceptible to falling due to back surgery.